-Note to Applicant: Where a design detail is not available, make note of the improvement on the plan.
+Where a design detail is not available, make note of the improvement on the plan.
 Public realm changes include all off-site improvements sought for this rezoning.
-The Streets Design Guidelines are viewable online at https://vancouver.ca/streets-transportation/streetscape-design-guidelines.aspx and are to be used alongside the City construction and design manuals.
+The Streets Design Guidelines are viewable online at https://vancouver.ca/streets-transportation/streetscape-design-guidelines.aspx and are to be used alongside the City design guidelines and construction standards.

-1.23 Provision of a Transportation Demand Management (TDM) Plan.
+- (d) Deletion of: - (i) Existing retaining wall/fencing encroachment from City boulevard on East 12th Avenue. - 1.23 Provision of a Transportation Demand Management (TDM) Plan.